-C. TPO (thermoplastic olefin) Membrane: A single-ply roofing membrane made from a blend of plastic and rubber materials.
+C. TPO (thermoplastic olefin) Membrane: A single-ply roofing membrane made from plastic and rubber materials.
 TPO is known for its durability, energy efficiency, and ease of installation.
 Making it another suitable option for low pitch roofs.

-D. Metal Roofing: While metal roofing can be used on both low and high pitch roofs, it’s essential to choose a style specifically designed for low pitch roofs.
+D. Metal Roofing: While metal roofing can be used on both low and high pitch roofs, choosing a style specifically designed for low pitch roofs is essential.
 Some metal roofing systems, such as standing seam or snap-lock panels, are well-suited for low pitch roofs due to their water-shedding properties.

-Shingles on a low pitch roof are not recommended due to the increased risk of water infiltration and subsequent damage.
+Shingles on a low pitch roof are not recommended because of the increased risk of water infiltration and subsequent damage.